 Seed: Fertile flowers produce a rounded 1/4 inch berry containing 1 to 6 seeds.
 The berry is initially green with dark stripes, but then turns dark red at maturity.
-The stripes denote the lobes of the original ovary.
+The stripes denote the walls of the original ovary.

 Habitat: Starry False Solomon's Seal grows in woods, savannas, prairies and moist areas with full to partial sun and moist to slightly dry soils although it does much better in moist soils.
 It will grow in full shade but flower production will be minimal.
 The roots are stout fleshy rhizomes and these will spread to form colonies of the plant.

 Names: Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed the 6-tepaled species of this genus from the Liliaceae family and placed them in the Ruscaceae family.
 The genus name, Maianthemum is from two Greek words, maios for May and anthemon for blossom - May blossom - which is flowering time in an average year.
 The species name, stellatum is commonly used for plants with 'star-like' flowers.
 The genus of the older scientific name, Smilacina stellata has been dropped and combined with Maianthemum in the late 20th century because of the genetic similarity, the similar fruits, and evidence that the 4-tepal species evolved from a 6-tepal species.